-Saurav Kumar1, Deepika Deepika1, Vikas Kumar1,2*
+Saurav Kumar1, Deepika Deepika1, Luke T Slater³, Vikas Kumar1,2*

 1IISPV, Hospital Universitari Sant Joan de Reus, Universitat Rovira I Virgili, Reus, Spain

 2German Federal Institute for Risk Assessment (BfR), Berlin, Germany

+³ Center for Environmental Research and Justice, University of BIrmingham, United Kingdom

 Abstract

-Adverse Outcome Pathways (AOPs) provide the basis for non-animal testing, by outlining the cascade of molecular and cellular events initiated on stressor exposure that leads to adverse effects.
-Currently, AOPs are considered an integral part of the New Approach Methodology (NAMs) to aid in human health risk assessment.
-Over the last few years, the scientific community has shown immense interest in developing AOPs with crowdsourcing, which are being archived in the AOP wiki.
-AOP wiki is a centralized repository coordinated by the OECD, which hosts nearly around 512 AOPs either having endorsed or developmental status.
-However, the AOP-wiki platform currently lacks the capability to provide a versatile querying system, that allows developers to explore and analyse the AOPs network in a flexible manner.
-This limitation becomes more challenging, when more AOPs get add up in coming years.
-Therefore, the objective of this work is to leverage the full potential of the AOP wiki archive by adapting its data into a label property graph (LPG) database.
-Simultaneously providing both database-specific query and natural language query interface to gather information in network format.
-A case study was taken with three levels of use case scenarios (simple, moderate, and complex query) for evaluating the information extraction.
-Also, stepwise queries were implemented to collate multiple queries in a single one.
-The design of the query engine increases the potential of AOP exploration, by reducing the time, human resources, and technical needed.
+Background: Adverse Outcome Pathways (AOPs) provide a basis for non-animal testing, by outling and encoding the cascade of molecular and cellular events initiated upon stressor exposure, leading to adverse effects.
+AOPs are therefore considered an integral part of the New Approach Methodology (NAMs) to human health risk assessment.
+Over the last few years, the scientific community has shown immense interest in developing AOPs with crowdsourcing, with the results of those efforts being archived in the AOP wiki: a centralized repository coordinated by the OECD, which hosts nearly 512 AOPs.
+However, the AOP-wiki platform currently lacks a versatile querying system, which would enable developers to integrate and explore the AOP network data in a manner that would permit their practical use in analysis.
+In the context of the recent community attention on developing more and more expressive AOPs, this limitation is particularly relevant.

+Implementation: This work proposes to expose the full potential of the AOP wiki archive by adapting its data into a label property graph (LPG) database.
+In addition, the solution provides both database-specific query and natural language query interfaces to support retrieval and integration of the graph data, including the ability to chain stepwise queries.
+To evaluate the platform, acase study is presented,with three levels of use case scenario (simple, moderate, and complex query)..
+This tool is freely available on GitHub for wider community usability and further enhancement.

+Conclusions: The presented query engine increases the potential of AOP exploration, by reducing the time, human resources, and technical ability needed to make practical use of the data they contain.
 Also, its dynamic prompt generation capability, will lead to precise query generation as the interaction increases.
-This tool is freely available on GitHub for wider community usability and further enhancement.
+We therefore anticipate that the approach will be integral in future realisation of new approach methodologies in chemical risk assessment.

-Keywords: Adverse outcome pathway, large language model, Graph database, Risk assessment, Artificial intelligence
+Keywords: Adverse outcome pathway, large language model, Graph database, Risk assessment, Artificial intelligence, data integration, information retrieval, information extraction

 Introduction